prasanthc41m/pifi-repeater/README.md

 cd /tmp && wget https://raw.githubusercontent.com/prasanthc41m/wifite-repeater/main/install.sh && bash install.sh
 ```
 ## Usage
-Browse http://192.168.7.1 to add ssid and password of wifi which need to be extended.
+Browse http://192.168.7.1:81 or http://pi.fi:81 to add ssid and password of wifi which need to be extended.

 Default wifi creds of Repeater is SSID: ```Pifi``` and Password: ```Acc3sspo!nt```
 <br>To change Default Repeater SSID and Password ssh to pi and edit